christinecha/league-bot-rl/README.md

 - ~If channel Id, don't require @leaguebot~
 - @leaguebot reset
 - if wrong channel, provide a hint & way to set! (set-channel)
+- !bubbles - qs for 1,2,3 - does not leave until you manually do it
+- make 4s league

 league
 - teamSize